NaomiKriger/speech_to_speech_magician/README.md

 # Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository
-2. Create a new branch: `git checkout -b your-branch-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
+2. Make your changes in a new branch, commit and push
-4. Push to the branch: `git push origin your-branch-name`
+3. Make sure all the tests are passing
-5. Submit a pull request
+4. Submit a pull request

 # License
 This project is licensed under the MIT License - see the LICENSE file for details